 About Us | History of the Foundation

 The FAWCO Foundation was established in 1967 by FAWCO President Mary Mag and her Board as FAWCO´s philanthropic arm.
-For over forty years The FAWCO Foundation has worked diligently and passionately to fulfill its purpose to implement the Federation of American Women's Clubs Overseas, Inc.'s philanthropic concerns and interest in the global community, specifically by aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
+For over fifty years The FAWCO Foundation has worked diligently and passionately to fulfill its purpose to implement the Federation of American Women's Clubs Overseas, Inc.'s philanthropic concerns and interest in the global community, specifically by aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
 Today, FAWCO is a network of independent American and international volunteer organizations representing private-sector American citizens overseas.

 The Foundation continues to design and tailor programs to meet the ever-changing needs of the global community which it serves, and faces the future confident in its role as FAWCO's philanthropic heart.
 The FAWCO Foundation listens to your voice, the voice of the Member Clubs, and supports your projects, programs and passions.
 The FAWCO Foundation is your foundation.